SendiawanMuljono/SendiawanMuljono/README.md

 - Email: sendiawanmuljono@gmail.com
 - Line ID: sendiawanmulyono
 - Instagram: sendiawanmulyono
+- For my CV, it's on SendiawanMuljono repository
 <!---
 SendiawanMuljono/SendiawanMuljono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.